yusuf-ishaku/spolonko/README.md

 - 👋 Hi, I’m @spolonko
-- 👀 I’m interested in web development
+- 👀 I’m a web developer
-- 🌱 I’m currently learning htnml5 and css3
+- 🌱 Up until javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Phone: 08161736593

 <!---